Diving at Hin Daeng and Hin Muang

 Good for: Large animals, reef life and health, underwater photography, visibility and advanced divers

-Not so good for: Wrecks, beginner divers, snorkelling and non-diving activities
+Not so good for: Wrecks, beginners, snorkelling and non-diving activities

 Depth: 5 - >40m